-New rules relating to how we collect and process personal data - the EU General Data Protection Regulation (GDPR) - will come into effect in the UK from 25 May 2018.
+New rules relating to how we collect and process personal data - the EU General Data Protection Regulation (GDPR) - came into effect in the UK on 25 May 2018.

 What is GDPR?

 The GDPR is Europe's new framework for data protection laws.
-It replaces the previous 1995 data protection directive, which current UK law is based upon.
+It replaces the previous 1995 data protection directive.

-The new regulation starts on 25 May 2018.
+The new regulation started on 25 May 2018.
 It will be enforced by the Information Commissioner's Office (ICO).

 The Government has confirmed that the UK's decision to leave the European Union will not alter this.